po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/24-Stu_IndexedDB-CRUD/README.md

 ## Actual Behavior

+When a user clicks on the item it is removed from the list of tasks.

-When a user clicks the delete button, the To Do list item  remains on the page and an error is thrown in the console.
+When a user clicks on the `Edit` button, a text input should be displayed with the list item that you want to edit.
+After pressing the `Enter` key the list item will be updated accordingly.

 ## Steps to Reproduce the Problem